My favorites | English | Sign in

 getSelection() Array of selection elements Standard getSelection() implementation.
 Selected elements are cell elements.
 Only one cell can be selected at a time by the user.

-getVisibleChartRange() An object with start and end properties Returns a an object with start and end properties, which each one of them is a Date object, representing the current time selection.
+getVisibleChartRange() An object with start and end properties Returns an object with start and end properties, which each one of them is a Date object, representing the current time selection.

 hideDataColumns(columnIndexes) none Hides the specified data series from the chart.
 Accepts one parameter which can be a number or an array of numbers, in which 0 refers to the first data series, and so on.

 setVisibleChartRange(start, end) none Sets the visible range (zoom) to the specified range.
 Accepts two parameters of type Date that represent the first and last times of the wanted selected visible range.
+Set start to null to include everything from the earliest date to end; set end to null to include everything from start to the last date.

 showDataColumns(columnIndexes) none Shows the specified data series from the chart, after they were hidden using hideDataColumns method.
 Accepts one parameter which can be a number or an array of numbers, in which 0 refers to the first data series, and so on.